Northwoods Ledger logo

 May 19 (2013)

-The Science of the Thaw
+The Mechanics of the Thaw

 Shallow flowages like the Rainbow or Thunder Lake are often the first to clear.
 Their dark, tannin-stained waters absorb solar radiation more efficiently than clear water.
 This heats the lake from the top down.
 In contrast, deep seepage lakes like Clear Lake or Two Lakes act as massive thermal batteries.
 They hold onto the cold of winter until the very last moment.